-MAX: Yes and No. The market for good images in advertising is diminishing.
+Yes and no. The market for good images in advertising is diminishing.

 Perhaps the big wheel will turn and clients will realise that in general, good is more successful than mediocre.

-DAVE: Which photographer would you’d love to join Lensmodern?
-Name them, we could do a live ‘shout out’.
+Which photographer would you’d love to join Lensmodern?
+Name them, we could do a live shout-out.

 They’ve made no financial investment.